carteras/IT-CBR/learning_briefs/python/challenges/challenge.pulling_apart_strings.md

 ## Prerequisite learning

-To solve the following challenge, you will need to complete the following cookbooks:
+To solve the following challenge, you may need to complete the following cookbooks:

 * printing and variables
 * conditions